mediapathic/hammerwiki/Developer-guide.md

 ## Extending Hammer
 ### Adding new combinators
-* Combinators are declared in src/hammer.h and defined in src/parsers/
+* Combinators are declared in src/hammer.h, defined in src/parsers/, and listed under the 'parsers' key in src/SConscript.
 * Declaration is done with the `HAMMER_FN_DECL` family of macros (see hammer.h)
 * What gets declared is a function that returns an `HParser*`; this function needs to call a corresponding `__m` function that calls `h_new_parser` to instantiate an `HParser*` with the combinator's vtable.
 Example, suitable for boilerplate: